ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_relative_risks
 ------------------
-Purpose -- Pulls relative risk draws from the database

-Functionality -- Uses central comp's get_draws function and CEAM's get_age_group_midpoint_from_age_group_id auxiliary function

-Dependencies -- Used to pull relative risks which are then multiplied by incidence rates in continuous_exposure_effect and categorical_exposure_effect
+Used by -- Used to pull relative risks which are then multiplied by incidence rates in continuous_exposure_effect and categorical_exposure_effect

 Assumptions -- Some risks in GBD (e.g. Zinc deficiency and high sbp) don't have estimates for all ages.
 I have set up the code so that each age group for which we don't have GBD estimates has an RR of 1 (i.e. no elevated risk).